 Black opals are exceptionally rare and valuable, due to their dark body tone and the resulting vibrant play of color.
 To date, they have only been found in Australia however a similar aesthetic is sometimes fashioned using a doublet or triplet technique.
 While also beautiful, doublets and triplets require different care than solid opals, given their layered formation.

 If you’re looking for a crystal opal ring or lavender opal statement piece that will bring you years of enjoyment and maybe even a dash of good luck, visit our shop and explore our extraordinary selection of opal rings for women.
+We also have ready to ship opal jewelry for you to order.
 Nicki, Founder and Designer of NIXIN Jewelry, meticulously transforms these vibrant gemstones into one-of-a-kind pieces fit for a goddess—like you.